parsingPhilipp/panda-parser/README.md

 Functionality:
   - grammar induction from a corpus
   - parsing of sentences to trees / graphs
-  - computation of reduct (intersection of a sentence/tree pair with a grammar)
+  - computation of reducts (intersection of a sentence/tree pair with a grammar)
   - expectation maximization (EM) training
   - automatic grammar refinement by the split/merge algorithm